-When you’re traveling to Paris, there are a lot of things to consider, for example, what to do in Paris, where to stay in Paris, pack for Paris, and much more!
+When you’re traveling to Paris, there are a lot of things to consider; for example, what to do in Paris, where to stay in Paris, how to pack for Paris, and much more!
 This article discusses just about everything related to planning a trip to Paris.

 Paris: What to See and Do Video

 Planning a Trip to Paris

 If you’re traveling to Paris, it helps to be as organized as possible.
 Here are the topics I cover in this article so you can best plan your trip to Paris: